I am currently not looking for postdocs.

 Prospective MS students

-If you are already at UCSB and interested in doing thesis research supervised by me, contact me
+I am looking for motivated MS students to do a project, however I am not at all involved in the admission of MS students to UCSB.
+If you are already at UCSB and interested in doing thesis research (or a project) supervised by me, contact me